Roofing dumpster rental in Bakersfield

 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew works so walk-in loading and ground-throw share one clear path.
+Set the swing-door end facing the eave where the crew is working to keep walk-in loading and ground-throw paths aligned.

 Surface protection